 |Salary (2014)||$54,614 per year (Average annual wage for managing editors)|

 Step 1: Enroll in a Bachelor's Degree Program

 - Gain experience through the school newspaper.
 Working at a school newspaper can give an individual experience gathering facts and getting a story published.
-Having an article published may also be helpful when seeking an internship, as you will be able to show published work.
+Having an article published may also be helpful when seeking an internship as showing published work gives candidates a competitive edge.